 Billy Idol Becomes A U.S. Citizen

-We're not sure if the British-born rocker was "Dancing With Himself."
-But he took the oath in Los Angeles.

-The U.S. Citizenship and Immigration Service tweeted several photos of Billy and quipped, "It's a nice day for a naturalization ceremony."
+Someone at the U.S. Citizenship and Immigration Services is apparently very familiar with Idol’s highly-successful solo career.
+They posted some pictures of the proud moment with the caption that begins: “It’s a nice day for a naturalization ceremony.”

 It’s a nice day for a naturalization ceremony.
 Congratulations Billy Idol on becoming a #newUScitizen today in Los Angeles, CA. pic.twitter.com/4s7KXHqoKC— USCIS (@USCIS) November 15, 2018